bogdanbuzatu04/ComputationalDesign/pages/mydoc/mydoc_planning_process.md

 - Interesting design
 - Adding greenery

+Within the building we will make a courtyard which can function as outdoor space for the residents and also is a meeting space where different functions are connected.
+This ensures that the people can find each other and gives oppurtunity for connection.
+The courtyard will be 1296 m^2 and will give room for greenery and water collection in the form of a wadi.
+Also the roofs will mostly be green to collect water and add to fulfill the requirement of placing 10.000 m^2.

 ## Full list of spaces
 The specific layout of the following units is specified by the page 'Planning - product'.
 ### Facilities